 The program is designed to satisfy mitigation obligations for a wide variety of permit types, including federal, state, and local permits.
 As of February 2012, the program is available throughout unincorporated King County.
 The program may be available to project proponents working within incorporated cities if the city codes allow it.
-Please contact Megan McNeil for more information.
+Please contact Megan Webb for more information.

 The Program Instrument is a set of documents describing operations of the program and the framework for implementing mitigation.
 It is also a legal contract among King County and the Corps and Ecology--the parties to the instrument.
 After the program is "certified" it will be compliant with federal, state and local rules and regulations and will chart the way for King County to continue successfully meeting mitigation needs for unavoidable permitted impacts.

 The links below lead to the set of documents constituting the Program Instrument: